felias-fogg/dw-link/docs/manual.md

 "Leaving the fuse un-programmed" means that you probably have to change the fuse to be un-programmed using a fuse-programmer, because the fuse is programmed by default.
 In order to simplify life, I added the two commands `monitor ck8prescaler` and `monitor ck1prescaler` to the hardware debugger that allows you to change this fuse. `monitor ck8prescaler` programs the fuse, i.e., the clock is divided by 8, `monitor ck1prescaler` un-programs this fuse.
 In addition to changing the CKDIV8 fuse, you can also change the clock source with monitor commands, whereby always the slowest startup time is chosen (see [monitor commands](#monitor-commands)).
 Be careful about setting it to *XTAL* or *external clock*!
 Your MCU will get unresponsive if there is no crystal oscillator or external clock, respectively.
 Note that after executing these commands, the MCU is reset (and the register values shown by the GDB `register info` command are not valid anymore).

 With an optimal setting, i.e., 250 kbps for the debugWIRE line and 230400 bps for the host communication line, loading is done with 500-800 bytes/second.
 It should be 3-5 KiB/second when the identical file is loaded again (in which case only a comparison with the already loaded file is performed).
+For the default setting (115200bps to host, 125000bps for debugWIRE), it is probably half the speed.

 ### 8.3 Program execution is very slow when conditional breakpoints are present